Skip to Content (Press Enter)

-Personality fit and surrogacy expectations: It's important that both surrogates and intended parents feel comfortable with each other during their journey, so your Program Coordination team reviews the list of safe matches provided by the legal team to ensure good personality fits.
+Personality fit and surrogacy expectations: It's important that both surrogates and intended parents feel comfortable with each other during their journey, so your Matching Team reviews the list of safe matches provided by the legal team to ensure good personality fits.

 Expectations surrounding termination and selective reduction: Sharing similar views about terminating a pregnancy is very important if something occurs and reduction or termination needs to be considered.
 In our experience, many intended parents prefer the option to make the choice regarding termination.